carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 host computer's file system.
 When the container runs, it can't see anything outside itself, including any of the files on our computer.
-In order to use Python (inside the container) and our script (outside the container, on our computer), we need to create a link between the folder on our computer and the container.
+In order to use Python (inside the container) and our script (outside the container, on our computer), we need to create a link between the directory on our computer and the container.

+This link is called a "mount" and is what happens automatically when a USB drive or other external hard drive gets connected to a computer - you can see the contents appear as if they were on your computer.

-This link is called a "mount" and we can create it using an additional option to `docker run`.
+We can create a mount between our computer and the running container by using an additional option to `docker run`.
 We'll also use the variable `$PWD` which will substitute in our current working directory.
 The option will look like this

 `-v $PWD:/temp`

-What this means is -- link my current folder with the container, and inside the container, name the folder `/temp`
+What this means is -- link my current directory with the container, and inside the container, name the directory `/temp`

 Let's try running the command now:
 ~~~